fedorenchik/PlanetVim/README.md

 undoes the most recent operation.
 Use `PREFIX="/your/private/PlanetVim"` with each command for a custom distribution location.
 Do not use your home itself as PREFIX.

-On Linux, `make install` also builds an optional richer native GTK tab menu when a C compiler, `pkg-config` and GTK3 development headers are available.
-Use `NATIVE_TABS=1` to require it or `NATIVE_TABS=0` to omit it.
+On Linux, `make install` builds and enables richer native GTK tab menus by default.
+A C compiler, `pkg-config` and GTK3 development headers are required.
+Use `NATIVE_TABS=0` to omit the helper, or set `g:PV_native_tabs = false` in your private Vim9 configuration to disable it at runtime.
 See the [native tab-menu guide](docs/NATIVE_TABS.md).

 The equivalent Python command is `python3 scripts/install.py install`; it